Working at American Summer Camps; 7 Tips for the Summer of Your Life!

-OK, so having worked at 3 summer camps in the States over the years and having unforgettable times, meeting unforgettable people and seeing unforgettable things – I want to impart onto you some of the hard earned knowledge I’ve accumulated over the years…
+OK, so having worked 3 summers at a summer camp in USA over the years and having unforgettable times, meeting unforgettable people and seeing unforgettable things – I want to impart onto you some of the hard earned knowledge I’ve accumulated over the years…

-6) Don’t have experience?
-Don’t worry – they will still employ you i promise.
-Remember though – that football coaching you did with the U12′S, when you helped the kids with homework, you old babysitting job – get these on your CV, make them sound infinitely more impressive and before you know it camps will be fighting to give you a job!
+Don’t have experience?
+Don’t worry, they will still employ you I promise.
+Remember though, that football coaching you did with the U12′S, when you helped the kids with homework, you old babysitting job, get these on your CV.
+Make them sound infinitely more impressive and before you know it camps will be fighting to give you a job!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 Also, if you want to start a blog...I CAN HELP YOU!

 Also, if you want to start a blog, and start to change your life, I'd love to help you!
 Email me on email@example.com.
 In the meantime, check out my super easy blog post on how to start a travel blog in under 30 minutes, here!
 And if you just want to get cracking, use BlueHost at a discount, through me.